 While self-taught relaxation techniques may be equally effective, biofeedback offers the advantage of having a “personal coach” teaching, motivating and supervising the process.
 As few as three biofeedback sessions can be effective, although a typical course involves about 10 sessions.
 The sessions consist of learning relaxation and breathing techniques which allow you to learn to control physiological functions which are normally not under conscious control.
 Feedback from a temperature or electromyography probe is typically displayed on a computer monitor.
+Neurofeedback is another version of biofeedback where patients monitor and alter their brain wave patterns.
 Patients are often impressed by their newfound ability to control the line on a computer screen purely by thoughts.

 With regular practice you do not need to rely on visual feedback and become able to control tension in their body without effort.
 Biofeedback has been shown to be effective for both migraine and tension-type headaches.
 In one biofeedback study with five-year follow-up, 80-90% of migraine and tension-type headache patients reported continued benefit following a single course of biofeedback.